Wilson Cycle: Atlantic Ocean Example

-Distinct from supercontinent formation process
+Supercontinent cycle

-A Wilson cycle is not the same as a supercontinent cycle, which is the break-up of one supercontinent and the development of another and takes place on a global scale.
+A Wilson cycle is distinct from the supercontinent cycle, which is the break-up of one supercontinent and the development of another and takes place on a global scale.
 The Wilson cycle rarely synchronizes with the timing of a supercontinent cycle.
 However, both supercontinent cycles and Wilson cycles were involved in the formation of Pangaea and of Rodinia.

+The 50-year retrospective in the Geological Society of London Special Paper 470 provides an excellent nuanced view of how these concepts fit together.
+They conclude, "Whether it is termed the Wilson Cycle, or the more encompassing Supercontinent Cycle, the tectonic episodicity identified by Tuzo Wilson in his 1966 paper defines a fundamental aspect of Earth's tectonic, climatic and biogeochemical evolution over much of its history."